yashvi-dev/collaborative-canvas/README.md

 4. **Conflict Resolution**: Server-side state management ensures consistency across clients
 5. **Efficient Redrawing**: Canvas state is rebuilt from operation history when needed

-## ⚠️ Known Limitations/Bugs

-1. **Text Tool**: Text is drawn directly to canvas (not vectorized like strokes).
-Undo/redo works but text is part of the image once drawn.
-2. **Shape Tools**: Shapes are stored as start/end points.
-Very large shapes may have slight rendering differences across browsers.
-3. **Network Latency**: On very slow connections, drawing may appear laggy.
-This is mitigated by client-side prediction.
-4. **Browser Compatibility**: Requires modern browsers with Canvas API and WebSocket support (Chrome, Firefox, Safari, Edge).
-5. **Memory**: Very large drawings with thousands of strokes may consume significant memory.

 ## 📝 License